 Areas of Specialization

-American Philosophy (18th century to the present, especially Pragmatism, including neglected voices); Moral Philosophy and Ethics (theoretical and applied, including Environmental Ethics and Animal Ethics); Social and Political Philosophy; Theories of Imagination and Metaphor; Environmental Philosophy
+American Philosophy (Early Modern to the present, especially Pragmatism, including neglected voices); Moral Philosophy and Ethics (theoretical and applied, including Environmental Ethics and Animal Ethics); Social and Political Philosophy; Metaphor Theory; Environmental Philosophy

 Selected Areas of Strong Teaching Competence

-16th-18th Century European Philosophy; Philosophy of Language; Aesthetics; Ancient Greek Philosophy; Philosophy of Science; East-West Comparative Philosophy (especially 20th century Japanese); Logic; Philosophy and Literature; Philosophy of Education; Philosophy of Food & Agriculture
+Early Modern European Philosophy; Philosophy of Language; Aesthetics; Ancient Greek Philosophy; Philosophy of Science; East-West Comparative Philosophy (especially 20th century Japanese); Philosophy and Literature; Philosophy of Education; Philosophy of Food & Agriculture; Logic

 Postgraduate: Summer Institute in American Philosophy, Burlington, VT: July 1998-July 2002, July 2004